php-repos/file-manager-documentations/directory-class.md

     $item->exists();
 }
 ```
----

 ### ls_all

-The `ls_all` method returns a `FilesystemCollection` list of contents, include the hidden ones.
+The `ls_all` method returns a `FilesystemCollection` instance containing all the items in the directory, including hidden files.

 > **Note**
-> For more information on the `FilesystemCollection` class, please read [its documentation](https://saeghe.com/packages/file-manager/documentations/filesystem-collection-class)
+> For more information on the `FilesystemCollection` class, please read [its documentation](https://phpkg.com/packages/file-manager/documentations/filesystem-collection-class)

 ```php
 public function ls_all(): FilesystemCollection